Steve Brine: Political career

 Brine worked in the Conservative Central Office as a researcher during William Hague's leadership, and was the campaign director for the party in Hampshire during the 2001−2005 parliament.
 He was selected as the party's prospective parliamentary candidate (PPC) for Winchester in November 2006.
 Brine was a member of the party's A-List.
+His ideology was based on one-nation conservatism.
+In November 2022, he was elected chair of the Health and Social Care Select Committee.

 He was elected as MP for Winchester in the 2010 general election with a majority of 3,048 (5.4%) votes.
 The seat had previously been held by the Liberal Democrat MP Mark Oaten since the 1997 general election, who had stood down prior to the 2010 general election.
 During the 2010−2015 parliament, he was a member of the Justice Select Committee.

 Brine was one of 136 Conservative MPs who voted against the Marriage (Same Sex Couples) Act 2013, which legalised same-sex marriage in England and Wales.
-His reasons for voting against the Act included that he felt that the bill had been rushed, he alleged that the majority of his constituents opposed it, and his Christian faith.
+His reason for voting against the Act was that he felt that the bill had been rushed and he alleged that it was an issue that had he had received the most opposition to from many of his constituents.
 In the same year, he was appointed as parliamentary private secretary (PPS) to Mike Penning, Minister of State at the Department for Work & Pensions and Minister for Disabled People.
 In July 2014, Brine became PPS to Penning in his new role as Minister of State for Policing within the Ministry of Justice.

 He was re-elected in the 2015 and 2017 general election.
 In May 2015, Brine became PPS to Jeremy Hunt, Secretary of State for Health.
 Following the appointment of Theresa May as the prime minister in July 2016, he was appointed as assistant government whip at HM Treasury, a role he held till June 2017 when he was promoted to Parliamentary Under-Secretary for Public Health and Primary Care at the Department of Health.